Storms flood the Ozarks and strand drivers in Toronto. New York town is devastated by tornado

 Storm debris hit and killed an 82-year-old man who was outdoors about 30 miles (48 kilometers) away in Canastota, village administrator Jeremy Ryan said.
 Hochul said three homes collapsed and 30 structures were also damaged in the community.

 Trees fell on houses and cars Tuesday in Keene, New Hampshire, forcing some residents to evacuate.
-Around Toronto, flooding temporarily closed several major roads and left drivers stranded, the Canadian Press reported.
+Around Toronto, flooding temporarily closed several major roads and left drivers stranded.
+Authorities said they rescued at least 14 people from flooding on the highway.

 About 200,000 homes and businesses lacked power Wednesday in northeastern U.S. states, according to PowerOutage.us.
 The East Coast from Maine to the Carolinas was warned of weather that could feel hotter than 100 degrees (37.8 Celsius) in some places.